The top 10 vegan pizza in Toronto

 Here are my picks on the top places to chow down on vegan pizza in Toronto.

-Exclusively vegan slices are available across from Christie Pits Park.
+Exclusively vegan pizzas are available across from Christie Pits Park.
 Choose from selections like the faux-meat lover's Pig Destroyer Destroyer, or try the Fat Mac that resembles a Big Mac from McDonalds.

-Everything at this Yorkville restaurant is 100% plant-based.
-On the menu you'll find three different pizzas including The Bianca with roasted rosemary potatoes, cashew mozzarella, kale, olives, capers and hot chilli oil.
+The morally conscious vegan pizza joint has its first Toronto location here in Little Italy.
+All pies are made from scratch in house, and that includes a three-day dough and all vegan cheeses and sauces.
+Opt for the Stranger Wings that's topped with spicy buffalo cauliflower.

-Pizzas are a popular pick on the menu at this all-natural, all-vegan restaurant in Etobicoke and Little Italy.
-Choose from options like the Bella with kale pesto topped with roasted red peppers, grilled eggplant, black olives and avocado.
+Everything at this Yorkville restaurant is 100 per cent plant-based.
+On the menu, you'll find three different pizzas including The Bianca with roasted rosemary potatoes, cashew mozzarella, kale, olives, capers and hot chilli oil.

-Multiple locations of this local pizza chain get big points for offering an abundance of vegan options.
-Vegan selections include the Black Magic with pesto, steamed kale, sun-dried tomatoes, and Daiya, as well as, the Hot Potato Magic with chili-tomato sauce, tandoori sweet potato, caramelized onions.
+Vegans will find eight different options at this popular pizza joint with multiple Toronto locations.
+Start by selecting a size and then choose from pies like the Vegan Cheeseburger with chopped up vegan burger patty, red onion, tomato and Daiya cheese.

 This mini pizza chain with locations in Bloorcourt and Dundas West serves something called The Hungry Vegan.
 It's a meatless treat, made with tomato sauce, grilled red pepper, zucchini, eggplant, caramelized onions, and a dressed arugula salad.